 For a free legal consultation with a traumatic brain injury lawyer serving New Orleans, call (504) 777-7777

-A lawyer can identify your damages and their values when we represent you.
-This may entail gathering evidence from your medical files and employment records, as well as personal accounts of the injury’s impact on your life from you and your family members.
+TBIs are costly injuries that bring large medical bills due to the extensive care they often require.
+When we represent you, our New Orleans traumatic brain injury lawyer can identify your damages and their monetary values and build a case to recover the costs of medical treatment.
+This may entail gathering evidence such as your medical files, employment records, and personal accounts of the injury’s impact on your life from you and your family members.

-Depending on your accident, your full range of injuries, and their severity, the recoverable damages in your case may include:
+Depending on your full range of injuries and their severity, the recoverable damages in your case may include:

-- Costs of medical care: This damage category can include everything from post-accident emergency treatment to ongoing therapy needs.
-Medications, medical devices, and even transportation to doctor’s appointments may be covered.
+- Costs of medical care: These damages can include everything from post-accident emergency treatment to ongoing therapy needs.
+Medications, medical devices, and even transportation to doctors’ appointments may be covered.

-- Disability: This applies to any permanent mental or physical limitations that your accident caused.
+- Disability: This applies to any permanent mental or physical limitations that the accident caused.

 - Mental anguish: Any mental or emotional stress resulting from your TBI may be recoverable.